xUser5000/CS-Notes/Computer Networks/Network Layer/IP Addresses.md

 # Explanation
 - *ICANN*: a nonprofit corporation called that manages network numbers to avoid conflicts.
-- Every host and router on the Internet has an [[IP (Internet Protocol)|IP]] address that can be used in the Source address and Destination address fields of IP packets.
+- Every host and router on the Internet has an [[Internet Protocol (IP)|IP]] address that can be used in the Source address and Destination address fields of IP packets.
 - An IP address does not refer to a host, but rather a network interface.
 	- If a host is on two networks, it must have two IP addresses.
 	- In practice, most hosts are on one network and thus have one IP address.